Akebia quinata: Native range

+Akebia quinata is native to China, Japan (all major islands except Hokkaido) and the Korean peninsula, but is cultivated globally.

+This map represents sightings of both wild and cultivated plants.

-Akebia in North America
+In North America

 Akebia quinata is a minor invasive species in the majority of the East Coast and was introduced in 1845 as an ornamental plant.
 This is because the plant has no natural predators or diseases in North America and can grow as it pleases.
-Its shade tolerance and ability to endure full sun allow it to adapt to nearly all conditions in is grown in.
+Its shade tolerance and ability to endure full sun allow it to adapt to nearly all conditions it is grown in.
 In the East Coast, Akebia quinata has been reported in, Florida, Georgia, Alabama, Louisiana, Tennessee, South Carolina, North Carolina, Missouri, Kentucky, Virginia, West Virginia, Ohio, Indiana, Illinois, Delaware, Maryland, Pennsylvania, New Jersey, Massachusetts, Vermont, Connecticut, Rhode Island, and as far north as Michigan and Wisconsin.

-In the West Coast of the United States, Akebia quinata has not become a very invasive species.
-However, it has been reported in Washington State and Oregon.
+On the west coast, it has been reported in the states of Washington and Oregon.